allthingstalk/cbor/CBOR-Tag120-Internet-of-Things-Data-Points.md

     # Diagnostic notation: 120([23.5, 1(1500000000), 103([44.78659, 20.44890, 117])])

-Notice that temperature value is sent as a single precision float.
+Notice that temperature value is sent as a half precision float.
 There’s nothing indicating that 23.5 is degrees Celsius.
 This is intentional — describing physical units should be left either to the IoT system, or to other CBOR Tags which can then be used to wrap the value.

 # References